 - Federal Immigration Office (only limited information in English)

 - Flemish Integration Agency (only available in Dutch)

-- Flemish department of Economic Migration and Regulation
+- Flemish Department of Economic Migration (only available in Dutch)

 - All non-EU/EEA nationals who intend to stay in Leuven for more than 90 days for the purpose of work or study, and who will reside at private lodgings during their stay (i.e. not in hotels and B&Bs).